 That being said, there are common themes scam calls tend to follow.
 This article will shed light on some clues to look out for to identify a phone call from a scammer.

-How might Social Security contact you?
+How Social Security Will Contact You

 The Social Security Administration may send you a letter in the mail.
 The letter they send you will usually already contain your Social Security number.
 This makes sense and is a good way to know if you are dealing with a scammer or not.
 Social Security already knows your number and there would be no reason for them to ask you to provide them the number.

 A scammer might ask you to “verify” the number – this is just a scam to have you provide information.
 The Social Security Administration is aware of these scams and has an article further explaining how to respond.

 It is possible that Social Security will call you in some rare situation.
 Most of the time, this is because you reached out to them first with the question or a problem.
 If you have ongoing communication with Social Security, it would be reasonable for them to continue this contact through a phone call.

 The key here is only a scammer would initiate the first contact – usually through a phone call or e-mail.

 How to Know if a Phone Call is a Scam